Aidenthien/fundit8/README.md

   1. **AI-Driven Donation Forecasts**: The Graph serves as a knowledge base for AI to predict campaign milestones.
   2. **Transaction History Tracking**: It traces all campaign transactions, providing a combined, chronological transaction history.
   3. **Leaderboard**: Real-time leaderboard of top donors, powered by data from The Graph.
+  4. **Chatbot Knowledge Base**: The Graph is also used to provide a knowledge base for the AI-powered chatbot.

 ---
 ## 🔧 Technologies Used